World Habitat Day 1 October 2018 Municipal Solid Waste Management

 The United Nations designated the first Monday of October of every year as World Habitat Day to reflect on the state of our towns and cities, and on the basic right of all to adequate shelter.
 It also reminds us we all have the power and the responsibility to shape the future of our cities and towns.

-This year’s theme is Municipal Solid Waste Management with the main global observance taking place in Kenya at the UN Compound in Nairobi.
+This year’s theme was Municipal Solid Waste Management with the main global observance took place in Kenya at the UN Compound in Nairobi.

 Solid Waste Management is a global issue that affects everyone.
 The amount of waste produced by individuals is growing daily and often costs local authorities a large proportion of their budget Poor solid waste collection and disposal can lead to serious health problems from uncontrolled dump sites and waste burning.
 It also leads to polluted air and water.